Stuart Forster tries decoupage in Switzerland, a popular paper cutting craft and artform that’s an Alpine tradition.

-Scalpel in hand, I hestitate before making my incision.
-“That’s it, cut along the line you’ve drawn,” says Corinne Karnstädt, encouraging my first attempt at decoupage, the artform at which she excels.
+Scalpel in hand, I hesitate before making my incision.
+“That’s it, cut along the line you’ve drawn,” says Corinne Karnstädt, encouraging my first attempt at decoupage, the paper cutting artform at which she excels.

-The real skill, it seems, is in creating a design on a single sheet of paper.
-The finished works are then mounted on a white background to show them off.
+The real skill, Corinne shows me, is in creating a design on a single sheet of coloured paper.
+Finished works are mounted on a white background to show them off.

-Corinne comes from La Tine and became interested in decoupage in 2008 after seeing the works of Hans Jakob Hauswirth (1809 – 1871) and Louis Saugy (1871 – 1953), recognised as leading exponents of the art.
-Their work is among the 60 or so works on display in the museum, which also holds cow bells, military artefacts and skis dating from the 14th century.
+Corinne comes from La Tine and became interested in decoupage in 2008 after seeing the works of Hans Jakob Hauswirth (1809 – 1871) and Louis Saugy (1871 – 1953).
+They are recognised as leading exponents of the art of paper cutting.

 This artform has close associations with the Pays d’Enhaut region.
 “Many works of decoupage from le Pays-d’Enhaut tell the story of the life of farmers going up the mountains with cows to make cheese – Poya – and when they come down into the valley in September – Desalpe – for the winter,“ explains Corinne.